 Bronx Community College will effectively invest in each student's success by engaging with them in an integrative and supportive environment that facilitates the development and achievement of their educational and career goals.
 Graduates will be prepared to understand, thrive in and contribute to a 21st century global community marked by diversity, change and expanded opportunities for lifelong learning and growth.

 Values

 - Respect

 - Integrity

 - Engagement

 - Excellence

 - Empowerment

-BRONX COMMUNITY COLLEGE STRATEGIC PLAN (2015-2020) Building a Community of Excellence
+BRONX COMMUNITY COLLEGE STRATEGIC PLAN (2020-2025)